-This type of pan is among the most effective cookware as it has good heat-conducting capacity, thereby saving you time and energy.
+This type of pan is among the most effective cookware, as it has good heat-conducting capacity, which will save you time and energy.

 In this post we'll cover: